New Smart #3 2024 review: is three the magic number? | Auto Express

 Verdict

 Somehow, Smart has carved out a clever niche in the electric coupe-SUV market with the Smart #3.
-We’ll have to wait for pricing to be confirmed before giving our definitive verdict, but the omens are good so far.
+We’ll have to wait to drive it in the UK before giving our definitive verdict, but the omens are good so far.
 Plaudits go to Smart for listening to criticisms of the #1, thereby making the #3 a much more appealing package.

 The launch of the Smart #1 was a huge moment for the brand.
 It introduced a new design for the maker, a new naming system, and most importantly, new technology from parent company Geely.
 But with only a lukewarm reception, Smart is aiming to right a few of the #1’s wrongs with this: a coupe-SUV called the #3.